-Analysis of significant protein in Protein-Protein Interaction Analysis in Parkinson’s Disease using Top-k Skyline Query revealed Alpha synuclein as the most significant proteins in Parkinson Disease.
+Protein-Protein Interaction Analysis in Parkinson’s Disease using Top-k Skyline Query revealed Alpha synuclein as the most important proteins in Parkinson Disease.

 Abstract

 Parkinson's Disease is the second most common neurodegenerative disorder that can reduce a patient’s quality of life.
 The disease may caused by several abnormalities in dopaminergic neurons, such as Reactive Oxygen Species (ROS) imbalance that leading to programmed cell death, proteins misfolding, , and vesicle trafficking.
-The protein-protein interaction (PPI) analysis has been demonstrated provides a better understanding of candidates of significant proteins that might contribute to multifactorial neurodegenerative diseases, in particular Parkinson's diseases.
+The protein-protein interaction (PPI) analysis has been demonstrated provides a better understanding of candidates of important proteins that might contribute to multifactorial neurodegenerative diseases, in particular Parkinson's diseases.
 The PPIs can be obtained from experiments and computational predictions.
 However,the experiment data were often limited in interactome coverage.
 Therefore, additional computational prediction methods are required to improve more comprehensive PPI.
 The PPI can be represented into protein-protein networks and can be analyzed based on their centrality measures.
-Previous study shown that Top-k Skyline Query, a method that using dominance rule-based centrality measures to reveal significant proteins candidate in PD.
+Previous study shown that Top-k Skyline Query, a method that using dominance rule-based centrality measures to reveal important proteins candidates in PD.
 In this study, Top-k Skyline Query is applied to the PPI data that contain experiment and prediction data to find significant protein for Parkinson's disease.
 The result shown that Alpha Synuclein (SNCA) was the most significant protein and expected to be a potential biomarker candidate for Parkinson's disease.

 Keywords: centrality measures; Parkinson’s disease; significant protein, top-k skyline query.